eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 ## Recap

-- In stage 1, we wrote a basic TCP server
+- In stage 1, we wrote a basic TCP server that listens on a specific port and accepts incoming connections.
-- In stage 2, we wrote a basic TCP client and connected it to the TCP server
+- In stage 2, we wrote a basic TCP client that connects to the server and send messages.
+- In stage 2 experiments we made the TCP server iterative, handling the client connections one afer the other.

 ## Learning Objectives

-- We will implement a UDP server with multi-threading to handle multiple clients
+- We will implement a UDP server with multi-threading to handle multiple clients concurrently.

 ---